-The SARS-CoV-2 virus, responsible for the ongoing global pandemic, has infected over 774 million people, causing more than 7.03 million deaths worldwide as of March 2024.
-Upon cell entry, the virus's positive single-stranded RNA genome undergoes translation, producing 29 proteins.
-The initial long open reading frame yields a polyprotein auto-proteolyzed into 16 nonstructural proteins (Nsps), with Nsp1 contributing to host immune response suppression by selectively inhibiting host protein translation.
-Cryo-EM studies reveal that Nsp1, particularly residues 148-180, adopts a helix-turn-helix structure upon binding to the 40S ribosome, blocking the mRNA entry tunnel.
-At 1μM concentration, Nsp1 inhibits in vitro host protein translation efficiency by over 90%.
-The intrinsically disordered C-terminal (CT) region, residues 148-180, poses challenges for traditional drug discovery methods.
+The SARS-CoV-2 virus, responsible for the ongoing global pandemic, has infected over 774 million people and caused more than 7.03 million deaths worldwide as of March 2024.
+Upon entering host cells, the virus’s positive-sense single-stranded RNA genome is translated into 29 viral proteins.
+Among the earliest expressed is a polyprotein that is cleaved into 16 nonstructural proteins (Nsps), including Nsp1, a key virulence factor that suppresses host immune responses by selectively inhibiting host protein translation.
+Cryo-EM studies have shown that residues 148–180 of Nsp1 adopt a helix-turn-helix motif upon binding to the 40S ribosome, effectively plugging the mRNA entry tunnel.
+At 1 μM, Nsp1 can reduce in vitro host translation efficiency by over 90%.
+The intrinsically disordered nature of its C-terminal (CT) domain presents challenges for structure-based drug design.

 I have investigated the role of glycosylation in the function and folding of a pharmaceutically relevant protein by designing various deglycosylated and glycosylated mutants.
 My work involved the expression, purification, and characterization of these protein constructs.
 I tested the constructs using ELISA assays and a range of in vitro functional assays to assess their properties and behavior.